Alumni of the Year 2015

 Each year, the Alumni Association Board chooses alumni from the honor classes to be recognized during the Homecoming Banquet.
 Recipients are honored for outstanding contributions in areas such as community, church, and professional service.

 The honorees were recognized at the 2015 Alumni Homecoming Banquet on April 23.
-Full biographies will be included in the Summer issue of The Westwind.
+Full biographies are included in the Summer issue of The Westwind.

 Russell Staples '55